32 years old from Provo, Utah

 Started Jeremy Anderson Films in 2006.

 I started making videos at the age of eight when my dad bought our family a video camera.
 It was one of those big suckers that recorded onto a VHS tape.
 I was so little that I could barely hold the thing.
-Honestly, once I hit record, I was hooked.
+Honestly, once I hit record, I was hooked!
 I knew immediately that video was something I wanted to do with my life.
 After making video projects for school, stop animations, and skateboard films, I finally snagged my first wedding.
-I was 16 years old when my cousin was getting married.
-I was so excited that they wanted me to film the event.
+My cousin was getting married!
+I was so excited that they wanted me to film their wedding.
 I loved seeing their love for each other and how happy everyone was.
-Capturing those pure genuine moments was like nothing I had ever shot before, and that made me really happy, so I’ve been filming weddings ever since.
+Capturing those pure genuine moments was like nothing I had ever done before and that made me really happy, so I’ve been filming weddings ever since.
 I am a lover of pretty moments.
-I create based on the beauty that is your life and the people who help define your story.
-Let’s capture your love, make you a timeless film, and have some fun along the way!
+I create based on the beauty in your life and the people who help define your story.
+Let’s capture your love, make you a timeless film, and have tons of fun along the way!

 What do you feel sets you apart from other videographers?